Before importing or adding patrons be sure to set up your patron categories.

 Enter a value in the OPACFineNoRenewals system preference to prevent patron who owe more than a certain amount to renew their loans from the OPAC.

 Set the BlockExpiredPatronOpacActions system preference to ‘Block’ if you want to prevent patron whose membership has expired to place hold or renew their loans from the OPAC.

-The patron’s complete accounting history will appear on the Fines tab.
-Contrary to its name, the Fines tab does not just show fine data, it also shows membership fees, rental fees, reserve fees and any other charge you may have for patrons.
+The patron’s complete accounting history will appear on the Accounting tab.
+The Accounting tab will show all types of charges and credits: overdue fines, membership fees, rental fees, reserve fees and any other charge you may have for patrons.

-The Accounts tab will show you the following columns:
+The Transactions tab will show you the following columns:

 In the case of fines this will be the last day that the fine was accrued

 Account type: what type of charge, payment or credit it is